 Please report to the clinic reception, a member of staff will record your arrival and ask you to wait until the sonographer is available to escort you to the ultrasound room.

 The procedure will take place in one of our ultrasound rooms on the upper floor of the WIOC clinic.
 If you have any mobility problems please let the reception staff know when you report to the desk on arrival at the clinic.
 There is a lift available to take you to the first floor.

-The Sports Physician who will be giving you the injection is also a General Practitioner.
+It will be a qualified medical doctor who will be giving you the injection.
 He is trained in musculoskeletal ultrasound, and therefore qualified to interpret the images as well as administer the injection.

 After the procedure has been explained to you and you have had the opportunity to ask any questions you may have, you will be asked to lie on the scanning couch or sit in a chair.
 You will receive a short ultrasound scan to identify the site for injection.
 Your skin will be cleaned using a sterile solution before the needle is inserted.
 The whole procedure should not take more than 30 minutes.

 It is likely the pain may increase for a day or two following the injection, however you should be able to manage the pain with over the counter painkillers.

 You will need to wait in the clinic waiting room for a short period to ensure there are no immediate complications, these are extremely rare and you should be fine to drive afterwards.

 You may experience some post treatment soreness for a few days, however this should subside.
 If the area becomes swollen or red, difficult to move, or you develop a high temperature you should contact the WIOC for advice, visit your own GP or local A and E Department as they need to eliminate any infection.

 You can contact us at any time via the WIOC reception staff, who will take a message and ask the relevant staff member to call you.
 They can be contacted by telephone on 01443 483555 or through a generic e-mail address email@example.com